Calendar of Events

 Every Sunday

 4p SPR (Sex, Politics, and Religion) Revival.
-(NOTE PERMANENT CHANGE OF TIME to 4p as of August 3.
-July 27 will be at 12n.)
 Sex, Politics, and Religion – everything you are not supposed to discuss at the dinner table.
 This is for those people who would like to participate in a group that fosters considered, civil discussions, that is open regarding subject matter, i.e., this is not for those who want to “shock somebody” or “troll”.
 Optionally brown bag for those who would like to pay homage to SPR’s history as a San Francisco dinner/restaurant discussion group.
 This is a Zoom event: Meeting ID: 996 5500 8587, Passcode: 279931.
 Hosted by James Monschke.
 PC (RSE Su)

 6p Online Board Games.
 Come explore some board games that can be played on the Web.
 If you’re new, please create a (free) account at boardgamearena.com and follow the setup instructions.
 We’ll meet online with Zoom to establish voice contact, and then we’ll decide on a game to try out.
 RSVP on the Meetup calendar, if possible, otherwise contact Karl Heuer at puzzles/a/t/sfmensa.org or (650) 648-3594.
 PC, NMPCW, ACW (RSE 1 Sa, 3 M)